-- 1. student identification - 2. entrance into the building - a bus pass for students eligible to ride the school buses, - an activity ticket for students who pay the activity fee, 4 - 5. a library card for students checking out materials, - purchase of lunch in student cafeteria 6
+- 1. student identification - 2. entrance into the building - 3. a bus pass for students eligible to ride the school buses, - 4. an activity ticket for students who pay the activity fee, - 5. a library card for students checking out materials, - 6. purchase of lunch in student cafeteria

 Students will be issued an ID card at the start of the school year.
 Upon request, a student must present an ID card to any school employee.
 In the event a student has lost an ID card, the student must identify himself/herself to school employees if asked to do so.
 Refusal and/or failure to do so may carry a disciplinary intervention.
 Replacement IDs can be purchased for \$2.00 near Door 1 before school, and in the Student Resource Center during the school day.
 Temporary IDs can be purchased for \$.25.
-Lanyards can be purchased in the bookstore
+Students are also encouraged to take a picture of their ID with the iPad and/or cell phone to always have it available